splunk/splunk-sdk-javascript/README.md

     node sdkdo tests

-To run the HTTP and the Async tests, enter:
+To run the HTTP and the utils tests, enter:

-    node sdkdo tests http,async
+    node sdkdo tests http,utils

 To run tests containing a particular string, enter: